Gate lice: Industry response

 Some airlines have implemented measures to address the challenges posed by gate lice.
-This includes the creation of dedicated lanes for elite fliers and the removal of special pre-boarding privileges for families with small children.
-Various airlines, such as United, Continental, Delta, Northwest, and Southwest, have introduced priority boarding programs catering to specific customer groups.
+This includes the creation of dedicated lanes for elite flyers and the removal of special pre-boarding privileges for families with small children.
+Various airlines, such as United, American, Delta, and Southwest, have introduced priority boarding programs catering to specific customer groups.

 As of October 2024, American Airlines was testing a program in several U.S. airports that alerts gate agents to passengers who attempt to board before their assigned boarding group.
 The system creates an audible signal when the passenger's boarding pass is scanned before their boarding group is called.